elunna/nerfhack-changelog/README.md

 * Dragons have been overhauled to more closely resemble the versions in SLASH'EM and FIQHack.
 * An attempt has been made to make each dragon have a special quality or perk.
 * Part of the challenge in SLASH'EM was that adult dragons (and therefore dragon scales) were more difficult to come by.
 Baby dragons are plentiful and can potentially be tamed and grown up into adults, but with the large gap in levels the process is long and difficult.
 It's possible they might not be guaranteed in Ludios or the Castle anymore either, but the increased frequency means they should show up in Gehennom much more often.
+* Dragons are always generated awake and pissed for Knights (from EvilHack).

 #### Baby dragon changes
 * Most baby dragons are level 4 and difficulty 6 (SLASHEM)